Facebook adds 25 more underwriters for IPO

 Facebook also said on Wednesday that it had secured two new credit facilities, one of which will help the company satisfy hefty tax withholding obligations and remittances related to employees' stock units following its initial public offering.

-Facebook, the world's largest Internet social network, with more than 845 million users, is preparing to raise $5 billion in an IPO that could value the company at up to $100 billion.
+Facebook, the world's largest Internet social network, with more than 845 million users, is preparing to raise $5 billion (3 billion pounds) in an IPO that could value the company at up to $100 billion.

 The company, which generated $3.7 billion in revenue in 2011, is increasingly challenging established Internet giants such as Google and Yahoo for users' online time and for advertising dollars.